fstwn/malt/README.md

 ## Installation

-There are four steps for getting the provided Hops components up an running:
+### 1. Clone the repository into a directory of your choice

-1. Cloning this repository into a working directory of your choice
+First off, clone or download this repository and unzip it (if needed) into a working directory of your choice.
+For the purpose of this guide, I will use `C:\source\repos\malt`.
-2. Setting up the `ddu_ias_research` virtual environment using `conda`
-3. Running `hops_server.py` in the `ddu_ias_research` environment to start the Hops Server
-4. Using a Hops Component in Grasshopper to query one of the provided Hops Routes

 ### 2. Set up the Virtual Environment using conda environment file

+**If you have not installed [Anaconda / Miniconda](https://www.anaconda.com/products/individual) yet, NOW is the time to do it.**

-Set up the environment `ddu_ias_research` by running:
+Set up a new conda virtual environment with the name `ddu_ias_research` using the provided environment file by running:
 ```
 conda env create -f "ddu_ias_research.yml"
 ```